SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 ![plot](/figs/gcc.jpg)
 ![plot](/figs/gcc_extra.jpg)

+In all the pairs of GCC optimization levels, SemDiff outperforms all other tools on average.
+Due to the page limit, the experimental results of three pairs are shown in Table 5.
+For more experiment results please refer to our Github repository.
+Similar to the results in the table, SemDiff has the highest scores for no less than 10 programs in the remaining two pairs (i.e., GCC 𝑂3 vs. 𝑂1 and GCC 𝑂𝑠 vs. 𝑂1).
+For the programs where SemDiff performs less well, Asm2vec has the highest precision@1 score while SemDiff ranks some ground-truth functions at positions from 2 to 10, indicating that SemDiff rates these functions across optimization levels to high similarity.

 ##### Experiment 2.2: Similarity Quantification in Cross-Compiler.
 ![plot](/figs/clang.jpg)
 ![plot](/figs/clang_extra.jpg)

+For binaries compiled from the same source code using different optimization levels in Section 5.2.1 or different compilers in Sec- tion 5.2.2, their function numbers vary significantly mainly due to the inline functions.
+Also, they are likely to differ in almost all the assembly functions as some instructions inside a function have syntactic differences but the same semantics.
+These differences will result in different function attributes such as the statistics of basic blocks, instructions and mnemonics.
+Thus methods relies on syntactic information (all except SemDiff) are less accurate.
+How- ever, most key semantics of a function is still preserved in this case, making SemDiff more effective than other tools.

+For the experiments in Section 5.2 and Section 5.2.2, we suspect SemDiff can abstract higher level of semantic information into key expression from the plain assembly instruction and the LSH hashing can effectively compare the two key-semantic graphs with both topological and semantic information.
+Therefore SemDiff achieves the best results.
+In comparison, all other tools directly take the assembly code as the input, which can contain more noise with obscure semantic information thus decreases the results.

+To understand the root cause of the failure cases of SemDiff, we manually analyzed the results and found that in experiments Sec- tion 5.2 and Section 5.2.2, when SemDiff failed to rank the ground truth similar function at the first place, in approximately 50% of the cases, SemDiff still rank the similar function before 10th place.
+We consider this still can assistant find similar functions efficiently, with some extra minor manual analysis.
+In the other 50% cases, SemDiff failed to rank similar function at front positions mainly due to three reasons: 1) Lack of support for some less frequent mnemonics such as cvtss2sd.
+This can negatively impact the se- mantic information extraction thus decrease accuracy.
+2) Some calls are optimized into other instructions.
+For example, call strlen be replaced to repne scasb, which has the same impact and output with call strlen.
+Even using symbolic execution, their symbolic values still differs enormously.
+3) Sometimes, the unfolded loop and the folded loop can be difficult to match.
+Because their symbolic expressions can differ.
+And the number does not match (i.e., un- folded loop only exists once while unfolded loop can exists more than once).

 ##### Experiment 2.3: Similarity Quantification in Different Obfuscation Options
 ![plot](/figs/obfuscate.jpg)

+For each program, we generate three pairs and each pair consists of a CLANG-compiled binary and an OLLVM-compiled binary with one obfuscation option.
+We then fed each pair into SemDiff and two representative machine-learning-based tools (i.e., Gemini and Palmtree) for similarity quantification.
+The results are shown in Table 8.
+Clearly, SemDiff outperforms the other two tools for all obfuscation options with large margin.

+For the experiment in Section 5.2.3, we speculate that although the obfuscation options obfuscate a binary in terms of its syntactic structures, they retain its key semantics, which can be retrieved by SemDiff For the three evaluated tools, their generated scores under the SUB option achieve the highest compared to the other options.
+This is probably because the SUB option does not change the control flow.
+Of the three options, scores in the FLA option are the lowest, as it introduces more syntactical and control-flow changes by flattening the control flow.
+The failure causes remains the same as previously discussed.

 #### Experiment 3: Applications of SemDiff

 ##### Experiment 3.1: Similarity Quantification in Cross-Program-Version
 ![plot](/figs/versions.jpg)

+Particularly, SemDiff achieves the best detection performance in 10 programs and ranks second in the remaining 3 programs, i.e., coreutils, libgmp, and sqlite3.
+For both coreutils and sqlite3, SemDiff’s averaged score is only 0.01 lower than that of Bindiff.
+For libgmp, SemDiff’s score is only 0.03 lower than that of Asm2vec.
+A possible reason why SemDiff performs less well in the 3 programs
+is: as the version difference in the 3 programs is smaller than that of the 10 programs, it indicates that the versions in these programs have more similarities in syntactic structures, which are easier to be captured by tools that rely on syntactic and structural features.
+When the version difference becomes larger in other programs, SemDiff performs the best.
+We note that all the 6 tools achieve higher scores compared to experiments in Section 5.2.1 and Section 5.2.2, which can be attrib- uted to two possible reasons.
+First, most functions in a program of different versions can be the same, and only a small number of functions are different.
+Second, for a function that is updated in different versions, most of its function code remains the same and thus cross-program-version has more syntactic and structural similarities than previous cross-compiling-optimization-level and cross-compiler.
+The reasons for the failure cases in this experiment are also mainly due to lack of support for rare mnemonics, replacing calls to equivalent instructions, and difficulty to precisely match loops.

 ##### Experiment 3.2: Vulnerability Search
 ![plot](/figs/cve.jpg)

+An important application of binary code similarity detection is to find similar vulnerable functions.
+We randomly selected 18 Common Vulnerabilities and Exposures (CVEs) functions and detect their similar vulnerable functions.
+For each vulnerable function, we randomly select a vulnerable version of it as the reference that the tool tries to find similar functions to.
+We also prepare another randomly selected vulnerable version of the function that compiled with random compiling settings (i.e., either O0, O1, O2, O3, Os) as the target function that the tools should detect them as similar to the reference function.
+Since usually the vulnerable function is absent in the project’s main binary (e.g., curl) and resides in the .o file (e.g., libcurl_la-mprintf.o) that contains only a few other functions in total, we mix all the functions in that .o file together with all the functions in the project’s main binary.
+We check the probability of the tool successfully ranking the target vulnerable function at the first place in the mixed functions (i.e., top-1 score).
+The result is shown in Table 9.
+Asm2vec’s top-1 score is 9 out of 18 (50%) while SemDiff is 10 out of 18 (55.6%).
+We manually analyzed the CVEs where SemDiff fails to identify (rank at the first place).
+We found that out of 8 failure cases, in 6 cases (75%) SemDiff ranked the vulnerable function before 10th place.
+This still indicates the effectiveness of using SemDiff to find vulnerabilities.
+For the other 2 failure cases, one is due to IDA pro failed to identify the indirect jump addresses thus made SemDiff ineffective.
+Another was due to lack of support for less frequent mnemonics, which negatively impact the semantic information extraction thus decreased the accuracy.

 <!--
 **SemDiff4BinaryDetection/SemDiff4BinaryDetection** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.